ashbuilds/payload-ai/README.md

 ## 🌟 Supercharge Your [Payload CMS](https://payloadcms.com) with AI-Powered Content Creation

-The Payload AI Plugin is an extension that seamlessly integrates advanced AI capabilities into your Payload CMS, elevating content creation and management.
+The Payload AI Plugin is an advanced extension that integrates modern AI capabilities into your Payload CMS, streamlining content creation and management.

 > **⚠️ Important:** This plugin is in active development.
-We're continuously working to improve its features and functionality.
-Please be prepared for regular updates.
-At present, the plugin has only been tested with Payload version 3.0.0-beta.65.
+We're doing our best to improve its features and functionality.
+Please be prepared for regular updates; at the moment, the plugin has only been tested with Payload version 3.0.0-beta.65.
 >
-> For a quick start, we recommend using [Payload's website template](https://github.com/payloadcms/payload/tree/v3.0.0-beta.65/templates/website).
+> To give it a try, we recommend using [Payload's website template](https://github.com/payloadcms/payload/tree/v3.0.0-beta.65/templates/website).

 ### 🎥 [Watch the Magic in Action](https://youtu.be/qaYukeGpuu4)

-## ✨ Supported fields and features
+## ✨ Supported Fields and Features

-### Text and Rich text Field
+### Text and RichText Field
 - 📝 **Text Generation**
   - [x] **Compose** masterpieces effortlessly
   - [x] **Proofread** with precision (Beta)
-  - [ ] **Translate** across languages
+  - [x] **Translate** across languages
   - [ ] **Expand** your ideas
   - [ ] **Summarize** with clarity
   - [ ] **Simplify** complex concepts
-  - [x] **Rephrase** for impact (Beta)
+  - [x] **Rephrase** for maximum impact (Beta)

 ### Upload Field
 - 🎙️ **Voice Generation** powered by ElevenLabs, OpenAI
 - 🖼️ **Image Generation** powered by OpenAI

-### Other features
+### Other Features
 - 🎛️ **Field-level Prompt Customization**
 - 🧠 **Prompt Editor** (Beta)
-- 📊 **Document Analyser** (Coming Soon)
+- 📊 **Document Analyzer** (Coming Soon)
 - ✅ **Fact Checking** (Coming Soon)
 - 🔄 **Automated Content Workflows** (Coming Soon)
 - 🌍 **Internationalization Support** (Coming Soon)